apache/qpid-proton/INSTALL.md

 Most dynamic languages provide a way for asking where to install libraries in order to place them in a default search path.

+When `SYSINSTALL_BINDINGS` is enabled (`ON`), the `CMAKE_INSTALL_PREFIX` does not affect the location for where the language bindings (Python, Perl, PHP, Ruby) are installed.
+For those elements, the location is determined by the language interpreter itself; that is, each interpreter is queried for the proper location for extensions.

-When SYSINSTALL_BINDINGS is disabled (OFF), Proton installs all dynamic language bindings into a central, default location:
+When `SYSINSTALL_BINDINGS` is disabled (`OFF`), Proton installs all dynamic language bindings into a central, default location:

     BINDINGS=${CMAKE_INSTALL_PREFIX}/${LIB_INSTALL_DIR}/proton/bindings

-In order to use these bindings, you'll need to configure your interpreter to load the bindings from the appropriate directory:
+In order to use these bindings, you'll need to configure your interpreter to load the bindings from the appropriate directory.

- * Perl   - Add ${BINDINGS}/perl to PERL5LIB
+  - Perl   - Add ${BINDINGS}/perl to PERL5LIB
- * PHP    - Set the PHPRC envvar to point to ${BINDINGS}/php/proton.ini
+  - PHP    - Set the PHPRC envvar to point to ${BINDINGS}/php/proton.ini
- * Python - Add ${BINDINGS}/python to PYTHONPATH
+  - Python - Add ${BINDINGS}/python to PYTHONPATH
- * Ruby   - Add ${BINDINGS}/ruby to RUBYLIB
+  - Ruby   - Add ${BINDINGS}/ruby to RUBYLIB

-You can configure the build to install a specific binding to the location specified by the system interpreter with the SYSINSTALL_[LANGUAGE] options, where [LANGUAGE] is one of PERL, PHP, PYTHON, or RUBY.:
+You can configure the build to install a specific binding to the location specified by the system interpreter with the SYSINSTALL_[LANGUAGE] options, where [LANGUAGE] is one of PERL, PHP, PYTHON, or RUBY.

     $ cmake .. -DSYSINSTALL_PHP=ON